Submission of affidavit must for candidates: SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The court directed that the contesting candidates should submit their affidavits along with the nomination form giving all the required information under the law so that their voters know their credentials.
+The court directed that the contesting candidates should submit their affidavit along with the nomination form giving all the required information under the law so that their voters know their credentials.

 “We are custodians of the Constitution, hence we have to protect and save the nation and ensure their right to know about the credentials of the contesting candidates,” the chief justice said.